zinduaschool/SQL_30-Day-Challenge_Part-1/README.md

-# 30-Day Data Analysis Foundations (SQL and Power BI)
+# 30-Day Data Analysis Foundations (SQL and Tableau)
-This is a repository of all the Daily Challenges to be done under the SQL - Power BI Data Challenge There are two repositories for this 30 day challenge, the first one [This repo](https://github.com/zinduaschool/SQL-30-Day-Challenge) contains only SQL related challenges.
+This is a repository of all the Daily Challenges to be done under the SQL - Tableau Data Challenge There are two repositories for this 30 day challenge, the first one [This repo](https://github.com/zinduaschool/SQL-30-Day-Challenge) contains only SQL related challenges.

 SQL Daily Challenges Outline